Kelfang/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs. Competition
 Within the United States, it’s not a surprise that SUVs are the most popular vehicle type in 45 of the 50 states[^1].
-While looks may play a factor in this decision, one can’t help but think it’s about the space within the vehicle’s cabin to carry both people and cargo.
-It makes sense that size matters when buying a vehicle and bigger may be better.
+Driving around, just about anywhere, you can't miss them.
+While everyone has their list of "must haves", and they likely vary from one person to the next, I can’t help but wonder if roomy interiors make vehicles easier to sell.
+People want to be comfortable so it makes sense that size matters.
+Is bigger better?

 ### Metric to Test
 Determine the interior cabin space, in cubic inches, of the MechaCar and compare the interior volume to the competition within the same vehicle type.